Compare Rates and Save on Life Insurance

 529 plan

 A Coverdell ESA is a custodial or trust account to pay for qualifying education expenses, similar to a 529 plan.
-You have to be under the adjusted gross income limit each year to qualify for a maximum amount of $2,000 annually, and contributions are not tax deductible.
-Distributions are tax-free as long as they don’t exceed the child’s qualified education expenses for the tax year.
+You must be under the adjusted gross income limit each year to qualify for a maximum amount of $2,000 annually, and contributions are not tax deductible.
+Distributions are tax-free as long as they don’t exceed the student’s qualified education expenses for the tax year.
 An ESA is best for parents wishing to fund elementary or secondary school tuition and education expenses.

 Self-savings

-Another option is self-savings, whether through a traditional savings account, investment account or a ROTH IRA.
+Another option is self-savings through a traditional savings account, investment account or a Roth IRA.
 The parent or guardian sets up the account for the child and can set aside the amount without ties, limitations or taxes.
-Although savings and investment accounts rarely have tax implications, withdrawing from an IRA before age 59½ can have tax consequences.
+Although savings and investment accounts rarely have tax implications, withdrawing earnings from an IRA before age 59½ can have tax consequences.
 This option is best for high-income earners.

-Although buying life insurance for a teen isn’t for everyone, it’s a great option for some.
+Although buying life insurance for teenagers isn’t for everyone, it’s a great option for some.
 Here are answers to some of the most commonly asked questions about the topic.

 sources